Sherman's Fiscal Failure

 Sherman's Potemkin Village

-There are two ways to look at the spectacular collapse of the Sherman School and the resulting $50 million tax burden.
-The first is to assume the Lowe administration is simply oblivious—a group of well-meaning but fundamentally ill-equipped officials who were caught completely off-guard when the roof started leaking and the K-Wing began to rot.
+The collapse of the Sherman School and the resulting $50 million tax burden looks, at first glance, like a catastrophic administrative blind spot.
+It is easy to assume the Lowe administration was simply caught off guard when the roof started leaking and the K-Wing began to rot.

 For nearly a decade, the administration systematically starved the Board of Education, eliminated facility oversight, and hoarded a massive cash surplus—all while ensuring the First Selectman’s salary climbed at an aggressive, uninterrupted trajectory.

-Here is what the math reveals about the intentional starving of Sherman’s most critical asset.
+Here is what the math reveals about the starving of Sherman’s most critical asset.

 The Facilities Management Void

-The most glaring anomaly in the town’s financial history is the complete elimination of the people responsible for keeping the buildings standing.
+The most glaring anomaly in the town’s financial history is the sudden disappearance of the people responsible for keeping the buildings standing.

-For nearly ten years—the exact decade during which the school’s infrastructure actively decayed to the point of a $50 million crisis—the town budgeted essentially zero dollars for dedicated facility management leadership at the municipal level.
-It is no coincidence that the K-Wing was shuttered in 2015, the exact same year the Facilities Manager was defunded.
+For the exact decade during which the school’s infrastructure actively decayed to the point of a $50 million crisis, the town budgeted essentially zero dollars for dedicated municipal facility management.
+It is no coincidence that the K-Wing was shuttered in 2015, the same year the Facilities Manager was cut.

 The Starvation of the School